Frontpoint vs Lifeshield

 Enough of that Maya Angelou “we are more alike than unalike, my friends” noise.
 What are the biggest differences between Lifeshield and Frontpoint’s security systems?

-- Professional monitoring: while all of Frontpoint’s systems include 24/7 professional monitoring, Lifeshield gives you the option to self-monitor.
+- Professional monitoring: while all Frontpoint’s systems include 24/7 professional monitoring, Lifeshield allows you to self-monitor.

 - Contracts: While both systems have options for monthly contracting, Lifeshield also has a three-year option available.

 - Cancellation fees: if you want to cancel your Frontpoint contract before it ends, you won’t have to pay any cancellation fees, while Lifeshield’s cancellation fees are negotiated with your salesperson.

 Clearly, Frontpoint’s systems are more flexible than Lifeshield’s, but it’s too soon to pick a winner, so let’s talk about what you get with each system.

 Both the customized Frontpoint package I bought and Lifeshield’s Security Advantage package includes keypad panels, entry, motion, and smoke/ heat sensors, and indoor security cameras.
 Frontpoint’s extras include a glass break sensor, video doorbell camera, smart lock, and radio, while Lifeshield also has a base station, keychain remote, and wireless security tablet.

 If you like installing things yourself, you’re lucky — Frontpoint and Lifeshield offer DIY installation.
 But as I’m sure you know, sometimes DIY isn’t as easy as its made out to be.
 Let’s see how Frontpoint and Lifeshield’s installation processes compare.